platformatic/undici-slicer-interceptor/README.md

         }
       }, // 1 day for other static content

-      // Dynamic header values using FGH
+      // Dynamic header values using FGH with request data {
-      {
         routeToMatch: 'https://example.com/users/:userId',
         headers: {